Skip to main content

 • Delayed Gratification: You’ll play a boring laning phase for teamfight dominance.

 There’s a reason tank players often become shotcallers.
 High Conscientiousness correlates with strategic thinking, attention to detail, and the ability to maintain focus during extended periods.
-You’re not flashy—you’re effective.
+You’re not flashy.
+You’re effective.

-What This Reveals
+What This Suggests

 Tank mains often occupy stabilizing roles in their real lives too.
 You’re probably reliable, methodical, and valued for your consistency rather than spontaneity.
 People trust you because you’ve earned it through repeated behavior.